01 · Speed Test Results

 ⚠ A Common Frustration We Hear

-Some customers upgrade their plan hoping to fix a "slow internet" feeling and notice no change — because the real bottleneck was Wi-Fi signal, an aging device, or a slow website's server.
+Some customers upgrade their plan hoping to fix a "slow internet" feeling and notice no change — because the real bottleneck was Wi-Fi signal in a particular part of the home, an aging device, or a slow website's server.
 If something feels off, reach out.
 We'd rather help you find the actual problem than sell you speed you don't need.
+Sometimes the right answer is a plan upgrade.
+Often it's a Wi-Fi coverage issue, which is exactly what our Total Connect add-on is designed to solve.
+Sometimes it's nothing on our end at all.
+We'll help you figure out which.

 03 · Upload Speed